Crimson Moonlight: In Depths of Dreams Unconscious (2006–2011)

-In 2006, Crimson Moonlight's deal with Rivel Records had come to an end and the band began searching for new label.
-On June 17, 2006, the extreme metal label Endtime Productions announced that they signed Crimson Moonlight.
-Crimson Moonlight had recorded an EP in profound secrecy.
-During the summer, Crimson Moonlight played their first tour in the United States and sold the pre-release pressings of their new recording, which was entitled In Depths of Dreams Unconscious.
+In 2006, Crimson Moonlight's deal with Rivel Records ended and the band began searching for a new label.
+On June 17, 2006, extreme metal label Endtime Productions announced that they had signed Crimson Moonlight.
+Crimson Moonlight had recorded an EP in secrecy.
+During the summer, Crimson Moonlight played their first tour in the United States and sold the pre-release pressings of their new recording, In Depths of Dreams Unconscious.
 It featured two new songs and a re-recording of a song from their first demo.
-Musically, the EP continued on their death/black metal direction with a more melodic setting.
-The official release also contained an instrumental intro done by Swedish neoclassical group Arcana.
+The EP continued their death/black metal direction with a more melodic setting.
+The official release contained an instrumental intro by Swedish neoclassical group Arcana.
 In Depths of Dreams Unconscious was officially released February 1, 2007.
 In the summer of 2007, Crimson Moonlight played at the Cornerstone Festival in Bushnell, Illinois for the second time since 2006.

 Brief hiatus and Divine Darkness (2011–present)

 In late 2011, after a hiatus, the band launched an official Facebook site, played at NordicFest and announced that they were working on a new album.

-In 2014 they released the single The Suffering, which was part of their album Divine Darkness, released via Endtime Productions on February 26, 2016.
-Pilgrim did an interview in March 2016, stating the lineup consisted of himself, Gurra, Johan Ylenstrand, and Per Sundberg.
+In 2014, they released the single "The Suffering," which was part of their album Divine Darkness, released via Endtime Productions on February 26, 2016.
+Pilgrim stated in an interview in March 2016 that the lineup consisted of himself, Gurra, Johan Ylenstrand, and Per Sundberg.
 The band is currently working on a new album titled Epiklesis – Maranatha.